All references to the 'JCC Act' on our website are to the Judicial Conduct Commissioner Act 2015.

 Judicial officers include:

-• Other persons who exercise judicial functions and who are appointed to an office that may only be occupied by a Judge, Master, Magistrate or by a person with other legal qualifications.
+- Other people who exercise judicial functions and who are appointed to an office that may only be occupied by a Judge, Master, Magistrate or a person with other legal qualifications.

-No, the JCC Act requires a complaint about a person who is no longer a judicial officer to be dismissed.
+No, the JCC Act requires a complaint about someone who is no longer a judicial officer to be dismissed.

 Yes, your legal representative can make a complaint on your behalf.

-No, the JCC Act requires that a complaint include the name of the person making the complaint.
+No, the JCC Act requires that a complaint includes your name

 Yes, the JCC Act requires a complaint to be made in writing.

-It is an offence to make a complaint knowing that there are no grounds for making the complaint.
+It is an offence to make a complaint knowing that there are no grounds.

-It is also an offence to make a statement to the Commissioner that is false or misleading in a material particular.
+It's also an offence to make a statement to the Commissioner that is false or misleading.

 After a complaint is made, we will conduct a preliminary examination and the Commissioner will decide whether to:

 The Commissioner has no power to investigate complaints beyond conducting a preliminary examination.
-The Commissioner conducts a preliminary examination of each complaint for the purpose of determining what should be done with the complaint.
-He has no power to make findings against a judicial officer or to discipline, punish or prosecute a judicial officer.
+The Commissioner conducts a preliminary examination of each complaint for the purpose of determining what should be done.
+He has no power to make findings against a judicial officer or to discipline, punish or prosecute them.

-If the Commissioner decides to refer a complaint to the relevant jurisdictional head, the jurisdictional head must report back to the Commissioner on the action taken to deal with the complaint.
+If the Commissioner decides to refer a complaint to the relevant jurisdictional head, they must report back to the Commissioner on the action taken.

 If the Commissioner decides to recommend that the Attorney-General appoint a judicial conduct panel, that panel has the power to inquire into and report on the subject matter of a complaint.

-The relevant jurisdictional head is the person who has primary responsibility for the administration of the court and has power to issue requirements to a judicial officer the subject of a complaint.
+The person who has primary responsibility for the administration of the court and has power to issue requirements to a judicial officer who is the subject of a complaint.

 Each judicial body has a person who has primary responsibility for that body.
 For example, the Chief Magistrate is the principal officer of the Magistrates Court and is responsible for the administration of that court.
 The Chief Magistrate has the power to issue requirements to all Magistrates and Special Justices who hear matters in the Magistrates Court.